As we drive into 2018, we’re taking a look at the top upcoming trends for the following year and beyond.

 The need for better fuel management

 As fuel costs have started rising again, there is a need for better fuel management.
-Fortunately, a fuelGenie fuel card will help you keep control on costs – not only because you can get the best prices at Supermarket pumps like Sainsbury’s, Morrisons and Tesco.
+Fortunately, the fuelGenie fuel cards will help you keep control on costs – not only because you can get the best prices at Supermarket pumps like Sainsbury’s, Morrisons and Tesco.
 But what else can you do?

 Firstly you can make sure your fleet is using the right size vehicles.
 Can a driver do the same job in a more compact and efficient car?
 Would your fleet operate better if it was smaller or larger?